Home

 Water

 Providing a water dish is probably not a good idea, it can be a cesspool for bacteria.
-If you go with the water dish, you need to change it daily because pet lizards have a nice habit of defecating in their water dish.
+It also raises the humidity level (which is not healthy for a beardie).
+If you go with the water dish, you need to change it daily because pet lizards apparently have a lovely habit of defecating in their water dish.

 A good way to provide water is to spray mist their salad.
-Another good way is to take an eye dropper and put some drops on their nose as if it was a raindrop.
 You should be giving your pet bearded dragon a bath once a week, your dragon is apt to grab a drink there as well.

 Housing

-A good bearded dragon habitat should be no smaller than 75 gallons.
-Bearded dragons are territorial, so housing them together can be a problem.
-Two female bearded dragons can be housed together, but even then their behavior has to be monitored.
+A good bearded dragon habitat should be no smaller than 75 gallons, depending on the size of your bearded dragon.
+Bearded dragons might tend to be territorial, so housing them together apparently can be a problem.
+Evidently two female bearded dragons can be housed together, but even then their behavior should be monitored.
 If one is eating more than the other, or if one seems to be overpowering the other in any way shape or form it's probably a good idea to put them in separate cages.
 Never put two males together.
-It's up to you to provide good bearded dragon care so that the stresses of captivity won't take their toll.
+It's up to you to provide good bearded dragon care so that the stresses of captivity won't take effect on their brain.

 Furniture or stuff for your lizard to climb on, engage with, or hide under should be provided.
-When possible you want to try to combine something to climb up on -with something to hide under.
+When possible you want to try to combine something to climb up on -and with something to hide under.
 This saves on floor space.
-Check out this video that creates a fake rock wall that incorporates something to climb on, a basking spot, and a hiding place. bearded dragon in the wild West Ideally, for a good bearded dragon habitat you want two hides, one on the hot side -and one on the cold.
+Check out this video that creates a fake rock wall that incorporates something to climb on, a basking spot, and a hiding place.
+Ideally, for a good bearded dragon habitat you want two hides, one on the hot side -and one on the cold.
 This allows your pet lizard to regulate its temperature.

 As far as a substrate(material or substance on the ground) I've seen everything from newspaper, paper towels or play sand.
 Sand in general is not encouraged because of the risk of impaction.
 If your pet lizard, while eating a cricket or a veggie, gets some sand in its mouth -it could consume the sand.
 This isn't good as the sand could get clogged in the dragon's digestive system.